Are you a victim?

 An abuser will use a variety of tactics, including physical, sexual, emotional and financial abuse to maintain control.

-Domestic violence is not a single incident, but is a pattern of behaviour which is used to gain and maintain control over the other person, often over a long period of time.
+Domestic violence is not a single incident, but is a pattern of behavior which is used to gain and maintain control over the other person, often over a long period of time.
 Many abusers tactics are subtle and the impacts are hard to recognise.

 Domestic violence takes many forms, including physical violence and coercion, sexual abuse, emotional abuse, intimidation, economic deprivation and threats of violence.